andreapaz7/covidcatcher-sprint2/README.md

 - Backend sockets for FAQ, Article, Login and Stats Page
 - Created unmocked tests for app.py
 - Used APIs defined by Madison, to send information to front end pages
-- Created Map and Map page
+- Created Map for the nearest testing sites and the page for it.
-- Created API for testing sites and location for map
+- Created API functions for getting all the testing sites and geolocation for user for Map in Testing Sites

 ### Madison
 - Created News API functions to get news articles using News-API